devraven-io/docs/docs/web-page-monitoring/running-monitor.md

 ## How we check?

-When a monitor is executed, our backend system automatically spins up a process to execute Google Lighthouse run against the configured Web Page Url.
-The Web page is loaded to ignore any certificate errors for the Lighthouse run.
+We use Google Lighthouse to analyze your web page for performance, accessibility, best practices, SEO and Progressive Web App scores.

+When a run is triggered, we launch a headless Chrome browser to navigate to the specified web page and then run Lighthouse report for that loaded page.
+We ignore any certificate errors during the page load.
+If there are any SSL certificate errors with your URL, the test will not report a failure.

 ## Run Manually